홀로렌즈2용 타입 인 스페이스 (Type In Space) 앱 디자인 스토리

 Layout example

-One of the benefits of using MRTK is cross-platform support.
-MRTK’s interaction building blocks and UI components support various types of input such as HoloLens 1’s GGV (Gaze, Gesture, Voice) and Windows Mixed Reality immersive headset’s motion controller.
+A key benefit of using MRTK is its cross-platform support.
+Its interaction building blocks and UI components work across input systems, from HoloLens 1’s GGV (Gaze, Gesture, Voice) to Windows Mixed Reality headsets with motion controllers.

 ko_KRKorean